Cum On Feel the Noize: Slade's instant hit recipe

 - G–Bm–Em–Am–G–D or I–iii–vi–ii–I–V for verses

-Remarkably, the chorus progression shows minor triads rooted in the second, third, and sixth scale degrees referred to in musical theory as supertonic, mediant, and submediant chords, respectively.
+Remarkably, the progression of the verses shows minor triads rooted in the second, third, and sixth scale degrees referred to in musical theory as supertonic, mediant, and submediant chords, respectively.
 These three chords form the basis of the relative Aeolian mode and their use gives the tune a distinct minor feel.
-The V–vi harmonic turnaround that appears in the verse chord progressions is known as deceptive cadence.
+The V–vi harmonic turnaround that appears in the choruses chord progressions is known as deceptive cadence.

 Discover more songs composed in Ionian major mode and check out their harmonic analysis in the following articles: